-Helmholtz Juniors (HeJu) represents the views of PhD students from the Helmholtz Association's 18 research centres.
+Helmholtz Juniors (HeJu) represents the views of some 8,000 (2016) PhD students from the Helmholtz Association's 18 research centres across Germany.

 A Helmholtz Juniors group is made up of at least two PhD student representatives from each Helmholtz Centre.
-Since students spend three years working on their theses, the representatives change almost every year.
-Thus the Helmholtz Juniors are a dynamic team that is able to respond flexibly to the current needs and requirements of PhD students within the Association.
+Since students tyically spend three years working on their theses, the representatives change almost every year, giving new representatives the opportunity to be involved in the development of PhD training.

 The activities of the Helmholtz Juniors are organised by working groups formed at the annual meetings.

 The Helmholtz Juniors were officially founded at an inaugural session in Berlin on 5 May 2005.
 The initiators officially presented the initiative to the representatives of the Helmholtz Centres at a meeting of the German Parliamentary Society in the Reichstagspräsidentenpalais that evening.

 The idea was conceived at a retreat hosted by the Helmholtz Centre for Infection Research (HZI) attended by doctoral students from the HZI, the Alfred Wegener Institute for Polar and Marine Research (AWI) and the Helmholtz Centre for Environmental Research - UFZ.
 After discussion about the different conditions at the various sites, Torge Martin, Anna Barbara Heide (both from AWI), Phillip Hahn, Nadia Zghoul, Varsha Gupte, Cornelia Hunke (all from HZI), Ralf Wagner and Christine Reinemann (both from UFZ) developed a concept for a Helmholtz-wide initiative for doctoral students.

 Their concept was presented to Walter Kröll, then President of the Helmholtz Association, who approved the formation of HeJu.